 14. Trouble Concentrating

 If you have trouble concentrating on the task at hand, and instead find yourself constantly worrying about other things or losing focus completely, it could be a sign of anxiety and depression.
 This symptom can negatively affect work, school, and other areas of performance, and can make it more difficult to perform even basic tasks like preparing meals or completing household chores.

 One of the most serious symptoms of mental health issues like anxiety and depression can be suicidal ideation.
 This can take the form of persistent suicidal thoughts or even plans to commit suicide.
 If you're experiencing symptoms of suicidal ideation, be sure to get in touch with a mental health professional right away.
-You can reach out to the National Suicide Prevention Hotline online, or call them at 1-800-273-8255.

-While any of these symptoms taken individually might not be a sign of mental illness, if you're experiencing several of the above symptoms, you could be suffering from anxiety or depression.
-The good news is that these illnesses are common and treatable through a variety of methods, including medication and therapy.
+While any of these symptoms taken individually may or may not be a sign of mental illness, if you're experiencing several of the above symptoms, you could have anxiety or depression.
+While these mental health disorders are common, they are also highly treatable through a variety of methods, including medication and therapy.
 The American Psychiatric Association notes that most individuals who are treated for depression experience a reduction in their symptoms.

 Are you experiencing symptoms of depression or anxiety?
-Whether you're looking for professional counseling or just need someone to talk to, BetterHelp offers a diverse selection of online therapy services that can provide you the help you need to manage your mental health.
+Whether you're looking for professional counseling or just need someone to talk to, BetterHelp offers a diverse selection of online therapy services that can provide you with the help you need to manage your mental health.
 When you’re struggling with conditions like anxiety and depression, leaving the house can be difficult.

 Online-based therapy interventions have grown in popularity in recent years.
 They can be utilized to manage a wide range of psychiatric disorders, including anxiety and depression.
 One study found that an internet-based cognitive behavioral therapy program successfully treated symptoms of anxiety and depression, reducing their prevalence as well as their severity.